dilner1/Hangman/README.md

 Implementation: Test quality of experience users have with game
 Test: Users tested game, mostly none had experience with a comman line game
 Result: Game worked but some found it wasn't always clear what was happening
-Verdict: Works well but added color and more spacing to improve ease of readability, user errors have red background.
+Verdict: Works well but added color codes to success and errors and more spacing to improve ease of readability, re-wrote user feedback to be clearer.

 restart game
 Implementation:
 Test:
 Result:
 Verdict:

 ## Validator Testing